openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Configure uDMA Core's PERIPH_CLK_ENABLE to enable uDMA SDIO's peripheral clock.
 A peripheral clock is used to calculate the baud rate in uDMA SDIO.
 - Configure uDMA Core's PERIPH_RESET CSR to issue a reset signal to uDMA SDIO.
 It acts as a soft reset for uDMA SDIO.
+- Configure uDMA SDIO's CLK_DIV CSR to update the period of SDIO clock.

+Command
+^^^^^^^
+- Configure CMD_OP with command opcode and response type expected after transmitting command to the external device.
+- Configure CMD_ARG with the argument associated with the command opcode selected via CMD_OP bitfield.
+- Configure REG_START CSR to initiate command transfer from SDIO to the external device.
+- if RSP_TYPE bitfield is configured with response type then REG_RSPx{x = 0 to 3} shall be read to get the received response from the external device.

 Tx Operation
 ^^^^^^^^^^^^